Reclaimed Teak Wood Furniture

-Imagine this: you're on the hunt for furniture.
-Not just any piece will do; you want something that's timeless, durable, and easy to maintain, so you decide to go with a solid wood piece.
+You're on the hunt for furniture.
+Not just any piece will do; you want something that's timeless, durable, and easy to maintain.
 You do a little bit of research.
 Come to find out, there's a massive amount of different types of wood to choose from.
 It's a little overwhelming!
-No worries, though, we've got you covered.
-This article is part of our series on the woods and techniques we use here at World Interiors, detailing everything you need to know before you buy.
-A little education goes a long way when choosing furniture for your home, especially if you are looking for something stylish, but that has the quality to last.
+No worries though, we've got you covered.
+This article is part of our series on the woods and techniques we use here at World Interiors.

-Imagine this: you're on the hunt for furniture.
-Not just any piece will do; you want something that's timeless, durable, and easy to maintain, so you decide to go with a solid wood piece.
+You're on the hunt for furniture.
+Not just any piece will do; you want something that's timeless, durable, and easy to maintain.

 You do a little bit of research.
 Come to find out, there's a massive amount of different types of wood to choose from.
 It's a little overwhelming!

-No worries, though, we've got you covered.
-This article is part of our series on the woods and techniques we use here at World Interiors, detailing everything you need to know before you buy.
-A little education goes a long way when choosing furniture for your home, especially if you are looking for something stylish, but that has the quality to last.
+No worries though, we've got you covered.
+This article is part of our series on the woods and techniques we use here at World Interiors.

 Teak Wood: One of the World's Rarest Species

 The Janka Hardness rating for Teak wood is measured to be 1070 pounds of force (4,740 Newtons).
 Despite its hardness being relatively low compared to other hardwoods, such as Hickory that has a Janka rating of 1,820, its high silica content makes up for it, blunting traditional woodworking tools because of this.
 Teak wood instead requires carbide-tipped blades when cutting it.
 Its density comes in at 41 pounds per cubic foot.